 The weather during this time of year usually tends to see temperatures rising a little, but mostly during the day, which means evenings can still be quite cold.

-There’s a good chance temperatures and sunshine during the day means you’ll be comfortable out and about in a short-sleeved t-shirt or top, but you’ll want to bring along a sweater or hoodie and a jacket (no heavy duty skiing stuff) for during the evenings.
+There’s a good chance that high temperatures and sunshine during the day means you’ll be comfortable out and about in a short-sleeved t-shirt or top, but you’ll want to bring along a sweater or hoodie and a jacket (no heavy-duty skiing stuff) for during the evenings.

 An umbrella might come in handy but you’ll definitely want a pair of sunglasses.